jerlendds/prompt-lab/README.md

 ---

-Prompt Lab is a Firefox extension for structured prompt management and ChatGPT power-user enhancements.Save, organize, parameterize, and reuse prompts across sessions.
+Prompt Lab is a Firefox extension for structured prompt management and ChatGPT power-user enhancements.
+Save, organize, parameterize, and reuse prompts across sessions.
 Track outcomes.
 Customize ChatGPT’s interface with radical, hacker-friendly utilities.
 Retrieve and store your ChatGPT history and more.

 More background can be found on my personal site: [studium.dev/tech/prompt-lab](https://studium.dev/tech/prompt-lab)

 ## Roadmap

 - [x] replace react w/ preact
-- [x] update tailwindcss
+- [x] update tailwindcss and vite
 - [x] remove the ads
 - [ ] fix and enhance the core extension
 - [ ] Include button on ChatGPT page to open prompt selection side panel